Panorama Use

 Do

-Under the Do rubric, the user keeps track of progress toward achieving team purposes that teams make, informed by the constructs the user had prioritized for learning.
-When progress is confirmed, by project KPI's and/or celebrated by teammates, it shows that constructs the user had prioritized – initially “in the head” only – have now added value for the organization, and have also become practical know-how – in the real world, and in the head, heart, and hands of the panorama user.
+Under the Do rubric, users keeps track of progress toward achieving team purposes that teams make, specifically the progress informed by the constructs users had prioritized for learning.
+When such progress is confirmed, by project KPI's and/or celebrated by teammates, it shows that constructs the user had prioritized – initially “in the head” only – have now added value for the organization, and have also become practical know-how – in the real world, and in the head, heart, and hands of the panorama user.
 Congratulations!
 Time to celebrate!
-And to iterate.
+And then to iterate and keep growing.